myracheng/myracheng.github.io/index.md

 <img class="profile-picture" src="imgs/me.jpg">

 Hi!
 I'm Myra!
 I'm a PhD student in Computer Science at Stanford, advised by <a href="https://web.stanford.edu/~jurafsky">Dan Jurafsky</a>.
-Grounded in critical theory and humanistic insights, my work aims to mitigate algorithmic harms from language technologies and reveal the implicit norms that shape their development.
-Currently, I'm particularly interested in the imapcts of anthropomorphising LLMs.
+Grounded in critical theory and humanistic insights, my work aims to mitigate algorithmic harms from language technologies and reveal the implicit norms that shape their development, from [anthropomorphism](https://aclanthology.org/2024.eacl-long.49/) to [social biases](https://aclanthology.org/2023.acl-long.84/).

 I am supported by the Knight-Hennessy Scholarship and the NSF Graduate Research Fellowship.